 To set these programmes apart, the EIT has introduced the EIT Label as a certificate of quality that is awarded only to excellent educational programmes.

 Programmes, modules and courses that have the EIT Label build on five groups of quality criteria:

 - The EIT Overarching Learning Outcomes (EIT OLOs)

 - Robust entrepreneurship education

 - Highly integrated, innovative ‘learning-by-doing’ curricula

 - Mobility, the European dimension and openness to the world

 EIT Label programmes

-The EIT Label is awarded for a limited duration and can be renewed for KIC educational programmes at the master and doctoral levels, with the requirement that students achieve a set of EIT OLOs in addition to the learning outcomes of their educational programmes.
-The EIT OLOs may be incorporated in relevant educational programmes in different ways, provided that the outcomes they lead to are comparable in terms of both quality and workload (where the latter must be at least 30 ETCS credits).
+The EIT Label is awarded for a limited duration and can be renewed for educational programmes at the master and doctoral levels, with the requirement that students achieve a set of EIT OLOs in addition to the learning outcomes of their educational programmes.
+The EIT OLOs may be incorporated in relevant educational programmes in different ways, provided that the outcomes they lead to are comparable in terms of both quality and workload (at least 30 ETCS credits).

 The EIT Label is awarded to an educational programme and not to individual students.
-Students who have successfully passed an EIT-labelled educational programme may be awarded an EIT Label certificate, provided that the EIT OLOs are embedded in the programme.
-Using the modular method means that only students who have achieved the EIT OLOs obtain an EIT Label certificate.
-The EIT label guarantees that students were trained in excellent programmes and improved their innovative and entrepreneurial skills.
+Students who have successfully passed an EIT-labelled educational programme will be awarded an EIT Label Certificate, provided that the EIT OLOs are embedded in the programme.
+Using the modular method means that only students who have achieved the EIT OLOs obtain an EIT Label Certificate.
+The EIT label guarantees that students are trained in excellent programmes and improve their innovative and entrepreneurial skills.